w3f/polkadot-wiki/docs/build-protocol-info.md

 | Transfers enabled |  1,205,128   | 18 Aug 13:15 UTC |
 | Redenomination    |  1,248,328   | 21 Aug 13:15 UTC |

-Block explorers, wallets, etc. should use the symbol "DOT (old)" to differentiate DOTs of the original denomination.
-For a period of time after the redenomination occurs, we recommend that you use the symbol "_New_ DOT" to clearly indicate that you have made the change.
-After sufficient time has elapsed post-redenomination, you should change "_New_ DOT" back to "DOT".
-An example of an explanation would be:
+Block explorers, wallets, and any component that displays DOT balances should use the symbol "DOT (old)" to differentiate DOTs of the original denomination.
+This change can be made immediately.
+For a period of time after the redenomination occurs, we recommend that you use the symbol "_New DOT_" to clearly indicate that you have made the change.
+After sufficient time has elapsed post-redenomination, you should change "_New DOT_" back to "DOT".
+An example of an explanation would
+be:

 > “On approximately August 21st at 13:15 UTC (block number 1,248,328), the DOT token will undergo a
 > redenomination.
 New DOTs will be 100x smaller than DOTs (old).
 Therefore, your DOT balance will be